mearslanbhatti/sample-based-tsne/README.md

 # High Dimensional Data Visualisation via Sample-Based appoaches

-This repository contains the code for the thesis written for the [Reasearch Project](https://github.com/TU-Delft-CSE/Research-Project) (2025) of [TU Delft](https://https//github.com/TU-Delft-CSE) which studies the effect of perplexity at different levels of sample based approaches
+This repository contains the code for the thesis written for the [Reasearch Project](https://github.com/TU-Delft-CSE/Research-Project) (2025) of [TU Delft](https://https//github.com/TU-Delft-CSE) which studies the effect of perplexity at different levels of sample-based approaches

 ## Setup